joyce-paul/Project_1-Game/README.md

 7) Unsolved Problems:
 - Append.
 CSS animation keyframes
 - Set timeout message of You WIN, You LOSE, IT IS A TIE.
-- A link to my hosted working game in the URL section of your Github repo.